Pamyua to play benefit concert in Juneau

-On Tuesday’s show, Stephen Qacung Blanchet of the Inuit soul music band Pamyua will play live music and preview Thursday night’s concert.
-We’ll meet the people behind the Juneau Youth Court, and learn how students can get involved.
-Juneau Alaska Music Matters will give us an update and promote this weekend’s fundraiser cruise to Tracy Arm.
-And Juneau Gastineau Rotary will highlight free ice skating on Friday, and their annual bulb sale.
+On Tuesday’s show, the Inuit soul music band Pamyua will play live music and preview Thursday night’s concert.
+Playwright Vera Starbard and director Leslie Ishii will preview their Evening at Egan talk on Friday titled Healing Through Storytelling.
+We’ll get the details on Capital Brewfest, and the Juneau Arts and Humanities Council will preview this weekend’s arts and entertainment opportunities.

 Alaska has a lot going on right now.

-Note: Updated: Coast Guard suspends 10 Allen Marine tour boats in Juneau and SitkaThe scenic and wildlife-viewing tour company said most guests on Thursday were able to be shifted to other Allen Marine boats.